bmm00000/practice/react1/expense-tracker/basics/NOTES.md

 in the past, you needed to 'import React from 'react'' in all the files where you used JSX, but these days you don't need to anymore.
 But still you will see this import in older react projects.

 STATE/EVENTS:
-if an event is supported by the html dom element, you can access it in React using an attribute to the JSX element: 'onNameOfEvent'.
+if an event is supported by an html dom element, you can access it in React using an attribute in the equivalent built-in JSX element: 'onNameOfEvent'.
 It's a good practice that the functions attached to event listeners are called: 'somethingHandler'

 we have useState because when we change variables in our app, it doesn't authomatically re-render, so the new values would not be reflected on the screen. useState allows us to define values as state, where changes in these values will trigger the component function being called again. therefore, useState allows us to define 'special' variables, whose value change will trigger a call of the component function, and therefore, re-evaluation of the JSX it returns.